-Perhaps you have come to suspect that the law firm representing you in your personal injury case isn't sufficiently competent or experienced.
+Maybe you've even come to suspect that the law firm representing you in your personal injury case isn't sufficiently competent or experienced to handle your case in the way it needs to be handled.
 You may feel that your attorney is not communicating with you about your case, or that your interests may not be aligned with your lawyer's financial interests.

-While you can cancel your legal representation at any time, it should be considered a major decision, especially if substantial trial preparations or negotiations have already taken place, as your new attorney will have some catching up to do, and your original lawyer may be entitled to a percentage of your compensation settlement or award.
+While you can cancel your legal representation at any time, it should be considered a major decision, especially if substantial trial preparations or negotiations have already taken place, as your new attorney will have some catching up to do, and your original lawyer may be entitled to a percentage of your compensation settlement or award even if you've switched law firms.

 Bicycle Accident Client